Jack Hughes: Personal life

-Hughes was born in Orlando, Florida, but grew up in Toronto, Ontario.
+Hughes was born in Orlando, Florida, but grew up in Toronto, Ontario, before relocating with his family to Michigan for his high school years while playing for the US NTDP.
 He cited his favorite player as Patrick Kane due to their similar smaller stature.
-Hughes played a variety of sports growing up, including hockey and baseball.
+Hughes played a variety of sports growing up, including ice hockey and baseball.
 Hughes is Jewish, had a bar mitzvah, and grew up celebrating Passover.
 His mother is Jewish and his father is Catholic, and he studied at Iona Catholic Secondary School.
+He graduated from one of the Plymouth-Canton Educational Park high schools in Canton, Michigan.

 Hughes comes from a family of ice hockey athletes.
-His older brother, Quinn, was drafted seventh overall in the 2018 NHL Entry Draft by the Vancouver Canucks.
-His younger brother Luke plays for the University of Michigan, and was drafted fourth overall by the Devils in the 2021 NHL Entry Draft.
-Their father, Jim Hughes, is a former hockey player and team captain for Providence College, an assistant coach for the Boston Bruins, and the director of player development for the Toronto Maple Leafs.
+His older brother, Quinn, was drafted seventh overall in the 2018 NHL entry draft by the Vancouver Canucks.
+His younger brother, Luke, was drafted fourth overall by the Devils in the 2021 NHL entry draft.
+Their father, Jim Hughes, is a former ice hockey player and team captain for Providence College, an assistant coach for the Boston Bruins, and the director of player development for the Toronto Maple Leafs.
 His mother, Ellen Weinberg-Hughes, played ice hockey, lacrosse, and soccer at the University of New Hampshire and, in 2012, was inducted into the University of New Hampshire Athletics Hall of Fame.
 She also played for the United States women's national ice hockey team, and won a silver medal at the 1992 World Championship.
 His uncle Marty, and his cousin, Teddy Doherty, were also both involved in ice hockey.
 Marty last played in the British National League for the Dundee Stars, and Teddy last played for the Manchester Monarchs of the ECHL.